propa-data/propadata-docs/docs/management.md

 - **User Management App**: For user management and adding new  users.
 - **Maintenance App**: For configuring metadata such as programs, data elements, indicators, and organisation units.
 - **Event Reports & Data Visualizer**: For analyzing and visualizing data.
+- **Line Listing**: For analyzing and visualizing detailed records from tracker programs or event programs.
 - **Dashboard App**: For quick access to key performance metrics.
 - **PropaData Notifications App**: For creating and sending notifications to users.